Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 The latest news on immigration comes from Trump as he has ordered federal agencies to consider tightening visa regulations for foreign workers; therefore adding more uncertainty to the future of U.S. immigration policy.
 He argued that this was a long overdue reform on H-1B visas.

 The H-1B program allows American companies to hire foreign workers in certain occupations, including industries like information technology, science and engineering.
-A large amount of the approximately 85,000 H-1B workers who come to the United States each year are employed in these fields since their expertise may not be available locally.
+A large amount of the approximately 85,000 H-1B workers who come to the United States each year are employed in these fields since their ise may not be available locally.

 The contrast between U.S. and Canadian immigration systems

 Less than three weeks ago, Canada reaffirmed its goal to make the process easier for Canadian companies to hire and bring in global talent in two weeks’ time.
 The new immigration stream is called the Global Talent Stream and is segmented through the Temporary Foreign Worker Program.
 This is part of the federal government’s Global Skills Strategy and is scheduled to launch as of June 12, 2017.

 On the other side of the border, H-1B visas usually take three to six months to process.
 The premium processing option that ensured an answer in less time has already been cancelled by Trump’s administration.

 Another noted difference between the two systems is how visas are allocated.
 In Canada, applications are assessed on merit in accordance with the program requirement, while the U.S. applications are allocated by lottery.
 The annual cap on applications and the winners chosen by lottery has always made the H-1B visa a problematic program.

 Over five years, starting in 2017-2018, the government of Canada has stated that it will provide $279.8 million to support the Temporary Foreign Worker Program (TWFP) and the International Mobility Program (IMP).

 Welcome benefit to Canadian tech companies